Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 ## Before you start

-* Identify existing Amplify environments that have Managed APIs for the Graylog agent to correlate with the API calls monitored by Graylog API Security.
+* Identify existing Amplify environments that have Managed APIs for the Graylog agent to correlate with the API calls monitored by Graylog API Security
-* Gather following information that will be used by Agent to communicate with Graylog API Security.
+* Gather the following information that will be used by the agent to communicate with Graylog API Security:
     * The URL for Graylog
     * Username and password for authenticating with Graylog API Security
 * Ensure you have the following tools installed:
-    * The Axway Central CLI must be installed and Amplify platform connectivity are required to configure the Graylog agent.
+    * The Axway Central CLI must be installed and Amplify platform connectivity is required to configure the Graylog agent
-    * Kubectl - compatible version with your Kubernetes cluster with Graylog deployment.
+    * Kubectl - compatible version with your Kubernetes cluster with Graylog deployment
     * Helm 3.2.4 or later

 ## Objectives